pactflow/swagger-mock-validator/README.md

 ```

 ## Usage
-Invoke the tool with a path or url to a swagger file and a path or url to a mock file.
+Invoke the tool with a path or url to a Swagger or OpenApi file and a path or url to a mock file.
 These files should be in json format.
 ```
 swagger-mock-validator /path/to/swagger.json /path/to/pact.json